 The Sony X800H is a fantastic alternative for the best Android TV.
-The crisp 4K picture is backed by Sony's X-Reality PRO technology for upscaling content, along with the company's proven Triluminos display tech.
+Sony's X-Reality PRO technology backs the crisp 4K picture for upscaling content, along with the company's proven Triluminos display tech.
 You'll pay a bit more money for the privilege of owning the X800H, but for some people, it'll be well worth it.

 Last but certainly not least, budget shoppers should consider the Skyworth Q20300 for their next Android TV.
 It's one of the more affordable picks on this list, but even so, you still get features like 4K and Dolby Vision.

-Bottom line: Hisense knocked it out of the park with the H8G.
-This is a TV that looks amazing, has ample features, and comes in at a reasonable price.
+Bottom line: Hisense knocked it out of the park with the H9G.
+This TV looks amazing, has ample features, and comes in at a reasonable price.

 - Four HDMI ports

-There are a lot of Android TVs to choose from in 2021, but among everything out there, the Hisense H8G Quantum Series shines as the best overall pick.
-It's not the most technically impressive television you can find, but when looking at its features, specs, and value, it has the best mix of everything.
+There are many Android TVs to choose from in 2021, but among everything out there, the Hisense H9G Quantum Series shines as the best overall pick.
+It's not the most technically impressive television you can find, but it has the best mix of everything when looking at its features, specs, and value.

 2. Sony X800H

-Bottom line: Not quite sold on what the H8G has to offer?
+Bottom line: Not quite sold on what the H9G has to offer?
 Sony's X800H is another great option.
-There are more size options to choose from, it's more energy-efficient, and the picture is gorgeous.
+There are different size options to choose from, it's more energy-efficient, and the picture is gorgeous.